Health

 Is acetaminophen an anti-inflammatory?

 No, acetaminophen is not an anti-inflammatory.
 Some other pain relievers are classified as nonsteroidal anti-inflammatory drugs, or NSAIDs.
-As the name implies, these medicines fight inflammation, such as the swelling caused by arthritis.
+As the name implies, these medicines help treat inflammation, such as the swelling caused by arthritis.
 Acetaminophen, however, is not an anti-inflammatory, so it doesn't reduce inflammation.
+Therefore, it may not be helpful for certain inflammatory conditions, like osteoarthritis.

 Is Tylenol an NSAID?

 No, Tylenol is not an NSAID (nonsteroidal anti-inflammatory drug).
-It is a nonsteroidal medication, but it is not an anti-inflammatory.
+It is an analgesic medication, but it is not an anti-inflammatory.

 Is Tylenol an anti-inflammatory?